ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ## 4. Commercial support
 Whether you use the open source version or are a Benefactor Circle client, ExplicIT offers commercial support for Set-OutlookSignatures.

-<a href="/contact"><button class="button is-link is-normal is-responsive is-hover">Contact us for questions and a customized quote</button></a> for workshops, implementation support, training, template creation assistance or any other topic related to the central management of signatures and out-of-office replies.
+We offer customized workshops, implementation support, trainings, template creation assistance and other services related to the central management of email signatures and out-of-office replies.

+<a href="/contact"><button class="button is-link is-normal is-responsive is-hover">Contact us for questions and a customized quote</button></a>

 ## 5. Buying, extending and changing licenses
 ### 5.1.
 Price and general information